dhananjay93/decoding_data_with_DJ/_posts/2024-11-25-product-analytics-chart.md

-# When to Use Which Chart in product analytics tools for User Behavior Analysis
+# Choosing the Right Visualizations in Product Analytics Tools for User Behavior Analysis

 Analyzing user behavior on your application is critical for making informed business decisions.
 To achieve this, companies often rely on tools like **Mixpanel** and **Clevertap**, which offer various visualization options to interpret user data effectively.